DIMITRI P. AGAMANOLIS, M. D. Akron Childrens Hospital Northeast Ohio Medical University Neuropathology

 CHIARI MALFORMATIONS

-The Chiari type II malformation is a syndrome or association of anomalies characterized by a) a neural tube defect, usually a lumbosacral meningomyelocele b) abnormalities of the posterior fossa and craniocervical junction and c) hydrocephalus.
+CM2 is a syndrome or association of anomalies characterized by a) a neural tube defect, usually a lumbosacral myelomeningocele (MMC) b) abnormalities of the posterior fossa and craniocervical junction and c) hydrocephalus.
 The abnormality of the posterior fossa and its contents consists of a large foramen magnum, low insertion of the tentorium and a shallow posterior fossa.
 As a result of these deformities, the cerebellum and brainstem are crowded and displaced into the cervical canal.
+The cerebellum may also prolapse upward through the tentorial opening.

-The medulla is elongated and folded dorsally.
+The medulla is elongated and folded dorsally because the spinal cord is held in place by the dentate ligaments and cannot move down.
 The aqueduct and the fourth ventricle are collapsed.
 Often, there is aqueductal atresia.
 The foramina of Luschka lie in the spinal canal, and the subarachnoid space around them is collapsed and fibrotic.
 Blockage of CSF flow from these lesions causes hydrocephalus.
 Severe hydrocephalus causes parts of the cortex that had been hidden in the cerebral sulci to become externalized.
 The surface of the brain appears to have more gyri than normal and gives the false impression of polymicrogyria.
 However, unlike true polymicrogyria, the cortical cytoarchitecture is normal.
-Many patients with the Chiari II complex also have hydromyelia or syringomyelia.
-The pathogenesis of these complex abnormalities and the connection between the neural tube and posterior fossa defects is not known.
+The term polygyria describes more aptly the appearance of the cortex.
+Many CM2 patients also have hydromyelia or syringomyelia.

 THE DANDY-WALKER MALFORMATION